andrewblackmon/culture/benefits.md

 Each benefit we offer is in the best interest of TBT and our team members.
-We are thoughtful and strategic about every event, perk, class, and benefit we offer, and we only roll out meaningful perks that are in line with our company culture and values.
+We are thoughtful and strategic about every event, perk, class, and benefit we offer, and we only roll-out meaningful perks that are in line with our company culture and values.

 **Health Benefits**